Here and Now Tour (various artists)

-The Here and Now Tour is a series of concert tours, which began in 2001, featuring groups and singers famous in the 1980s.
+The Here and Now Tour is a series of 1980s nostalgia concert tours, which began in 2001, featuring groups and singers famous in the 1980s.
 The Tour takes in arenas and theatres around the UK and still runs today.
 The tours are organised by Tony Denton Promotions.
 The tour has now progressed to countries such as Japan and Australia as well as several European countries.